lsst-dm/dm_dev_guide/services/software.rst

 Validation/Test Data Sets
 -------------------------

-There are two ``cron`` jobs that will update a set of validation data repositories and test data repositories.
+There are two ``cron`` jobs that update a set of validation data repositories and test data repositories.
 In most cases, this will be a fairly straightforward ``git pull``, but if corruption is detected, the repository will be cloned afresh.
-The verification data are currently being used primarily by ``validate_drp`` to measure various metrics on the reduced data.
+The verification data is currently being used primarily by ``validate_drp`` to measure various metrics on the reduced data.
-The test data serve a variety of purposes, but generally are included via a ``setupOptional`` in a package table file.
+The test data serves a variety of purposes, but is generally included via a ``setupOptional`` in a package table file.

 Test data location is: ``/project/shared/data/test_data``